Alexandre-Deroux/Data-Camp-Project/README.md

 ## Introduction

-The dataset originates from the agricultural agency "Agence Bio" and aims to track farming activities across French municipalities from 2008 to 2023.
+The [dataset](https://www.data.gouv.fr/fr/datasets/historique-detaille-des-surfaces-cheptels-et-nombre-doperateurs-par-commune) originates from the agricultural agency [Agence Bio](https://www.agencebio.org) and aims to track farming activities across French municipalities from 2008 to 2023.
 It includes detailed information on the location of the farming parcels (region, department, etc.) and the usage of these parcels (surface, type of production, etc.).

 This data covers metropolitan France and the DROMs.
 This is anonymized data, i.e. the information concerning the natural or legal person who cultivates these plots is absent.